MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 #### Observation

-We are given a partial (PKCS#1) private rsa key in ASN.1 PEM.
+We are given a partial (PKCS#1) private RSA key in ASN.1 PEM.

 Our goal is to obtain the $$p$$ and $$q$$ to connect the server

 #### Solution

-Previously I have been using the ASN.1 convertor as a black box, but for this question I will have to deep dive in the structure of ASN.1.
+Previously I have been using the ASN.1 convertor as a black box, but for this question, I will have to deep dive into the structure of ASN.1.

 In short, it uses the [Type–length–value](https://en.wikipedia.org/wiki/Type%E2%80%93length%E2%80%93value) encoding scheme.

-First part of the data will be the type, follow by length and value.
+The first part of the data will be the type, followed by length and value.

 You can learn more about it [here](https://coolaj86.com/articles/asn1-for-dummies/)